 The written report of a dispute that details all of the negotiations between a customer and a telecommunications company.

 The formal name for the people that customers deal with when they make a complaint to TDR.

 The areas of dispute that TDR can look at.
-There are some areas of telecommunication service that TDR can't investigate, such as pricing, network coverage and 111 calls.
+There are some areas of telecommunication service that TDR can't investigate, such as pricing or network coverage.

 The company appointed by the NZ Telecommunications Forum to implement the TDR Scheme.
 FairWay Resolution is currently the Scheme Agent.

 Any company that supplies customers with telecommunication services.
 This can include land line telephones, internet, mobile phones (both pre-pay and customers who have mobile phone accounts), data, the delivery of television content, etc.

 Voice service / Home phone/ landline